oktadev/byob-dashboard/README.md

 - Use the provided Makefile

-Navigate to the folder containing the Makefile and run:
+Navigate to the /byob-dashboard folder (that contains the Makefile) and run:

   ```
   make okta